-If growing your blog is one of your goals, these are the best blogging tools for 2020 to explode your blog growth.
-Using these tools helped my blog grow by over 4000% in 2019, from 700 page views a month to Mediavine numbers (25,000+ sessions in 30 days).
+If growing your blog is one of your goals, these are the best blogging tools for 2023 to explode your blog growth.
+Using these tools helped my blog grow by over 4000% in one year, from 700 page views a month to Mediavine numbers.
 Since starting to take my blog seriously this year, I have learned quite a bit about what all actually goes into blogging.

 Investing in your blog and business helps you grow.
 While I do not advocate going into debt, I do advocate investing in yourself and your business when you can afford it.
 If you are going to put money into something though, it helps to know that it is worth it.
 These resources are 100% worth it – and some of them are free!